The definition of “soft skills” on Wikipedia feels like it’s been written by a very confused person.

 The Collins English Dictionary defines soft skills as the “desirable qualities for certain forms of employment that do not depend on acquired knowledge: they include common sense, the ability to deal with people, and a positive flexible attitude.”

 Note the part that says soft skills do not depend on acquired knowledge.
 Indeed, many people think that soft skills cannot be taught or learned.
-Is it the case?
+Is that really the case?

 Nothing soft about soft skills

-For illustration purposes, here are the most in-demand soft skills in 2019 according to LinkedIn:
+Here are the most in-demand soft skills according to a survey conducted by LinkedIn:

 There is in fact scientific evidence to this.
 A review from Rutgers University lists 19 research findings building a case for how emotional intelligence, a commonly used proxy for soft skills, contributes to the bottom line in the workplace.
 For example, one study found that leaders with higher emotional intelligence delivered greater profits—139% higher in one study—as well as higher customer satisfaction levels.